Dis/Misinformation: Perspectives and Pedagogies for Educators in the Post-Truth Era

 Although mis/disinformation has firmly taken root in the US, it is not just an American problem.
 Globally, bad actors use disinformation to deepen tensions at home and abroad and to achieve their preferred domestic outcomes.
 The global Covid-19 pandemic has furthered the mis/disinformation crisis, with desperate impacts for international communities.
-At this summer’s annual Global Studies Outreach workshop, we will consider mis/disinformation in a global context by considering the following guiding questions:
+At this workshop, we considered mis/disinformation in a global context by considering the following guiding questions:

 - What are misinformation and disinformation?
 How do we identify it when we see it?
 What language should we use to talk about it productively?

 - How might we place this most recent wave of mis/disinformation in historical context?
 Is the present situation unique?